Action Bass

 Action Bass (アクションバス, Akushon Basu) is a fishing video game developed by Vingt-et-un Systems Corporation and published by Syscom in 1999 and Take-Two Interactive in 2000 for PlayStation.

+Gameplay

+Action Bass is a fast‑paced, arcade‑style fishing experience rather than a realistic simulation.
+Players enter short, three‑minute rounds in Challenge mode, where the goal is to catch as many heavy fish as possible before time runs out.
+Success unlocks new areas and lures.
+Outside of timed competitions, Free mode allows leisurely fishing without restrictions, giving players a chance to experiment with different lures that skim the surface or dive deep.
+These choices directly affect which fish appear.
+Fish saved in Free mode can be viewed later in an Aquarium.
+Gameplay tension comes from the fragile fishing line: the line breaks once the caution bar flashes.

 Development

 The game was developed by Vingt-et-un Systems Corporation, a company founded in November 1992.

 Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 22 out of 40.